markjhood/geometry-compression/README.md

 # geometry-compression
 Java 3D implementation of Michael F. Deering's geometry compression specification

-In 2002 at Sun Microsystems I was involved in a few aspects of Java 3D, including implementing geometry compression.
+In 2002 at Sun Microsystems I was involved in a number of aspects of Java 3D, including implementing geometry compression.
 Michael F. Deering did the seminal work in this field, publishing research into quantizing positions, textures, and a novel normal compression technique.
 A Huffman encoding of these compressed geometry elements provided perceptually lossless 5:1 compression ratios.
 This was particularly important in an era when geometric models were commonly